buttermilk-crypto/tweetPepper/README.md

 	  }
 	}

-S and P are both 128 bit UUIDs to keys elsewhere, and "a4BdeTMcoVJC2bbwm3hhB-E" is the unique identifier for this block.
+S and P are both 128 bit UUIDs referencing keys elsewhere, and "a4BdeTMcoVJC2bbwm3hhB-E" is the unique identifier for this block.

+TweetPepper contains methods to convert from a UUID Type 3 format into my bijective format, and back again.

 ## Encryption schemes

-There are several different informal schemes available for different use-cases:
+There are several different informal encryption schemes on offer in TweetPepper, each for a different use-case:

   + Use Secret Box.
-This is a simple approach for local use.
+This is a simple approach for local use and storage.
   + Use SCrypt + Secret Box.
 This is the right approach if the key is to be based on a password.
   + Use authenticated encryption based on the crypto_box function.
 This is for Diffie-Hellman type situations.
   + Use authenticated encryption+key encapsulation through a crypto_box/Salsa20 combination.

 The SCrypt implementation is one of the few jar dependencies as TweetNaCl does not contain a KDF.
-I could have opted for the bouncycastle implementation but I have chosen to use the one from com.lambdaworks instead: https://github.com/wg/scrypt
+I could have opted for the BouncyCastle pure java implementation but I have chosen to use the one from [com.lambdaworks](https://github.com/wg/scrypt) instead.

 Here's a direct example: